snehilchhabria/chatGPT-chatbot/README.md

 # chatGPT-chatbot

-An AI chatbot using the chatGPT APi
+An AI chatbot using the chatGPT API